HOW IT WORKS?

 The Advanced Rotating Spin Chamber

-The patent pending advanced spin chamber can have any plurality of delivery tubes based on the residential or commercial applications.
+The patented rotating spin chamber has any plurality of delivery tubes based on residential or commercial applications.
 The larger the application, the more delivery tubes are required.
 In this example, there are 6 delivery tubes and a hot and cold end.
 The hot end is located to the right and the cold end is located to the left.
 Once air enters the delivery tubes, it starts a spiral motion which creates an instant vortex around the horizontal tube which is depicted as the tube running from left to right with the dashed line in the center.
 While the centrifugal force of the vortex in the spin chamber keeps rotating, the angular momentum of the vortex continues to draw air flow at all times.

 The V-Cone assembly is controlled by an electric motor that allows it to move forward and backward.
 As the V-Cone closed toward the main airflow separation tube, it condenses the outer vortex and allows the less dense hot air molecules to pass through the front of the unit.